theory/tap-parser-sourcehandler-pgtap/README.md

 This module adds support for executing [pgTAP](http://pgtap.org/) PostgreSQL tests under Test::Harness and C<prove>.
-This is useful for executing your Perl tests and your PostgreSQL tests together, and analysing their results.
+This is useful for executing your Perl tests and your PostgreSQL tests together, and analyzing their results.

-Most likely. you'll want to use it with C<prove> to execute your Perl and pgTAP tests:
+Most likely. you'll want to use it with `prove` to execute your Perl and pgTAP tests:

     prove --source Perl \